Prafulla Dahanukar: Prafulla Dahanukar Art Foundation

 The Prafulla Dahanukar Art Foundation (PDAF) was started by Dilip Dahanukar, in memory of his wife Prafulla Dahanukar.
 The PDAF is a unique art foundation, sponsored initially by the leading artists of India sending in a painting each, in memory of Prafulla, with the funds from sale of these paintings launching this non-profit organization, formed by artists, for artists.

-PDAF has grown into one of the largest awarders of fellowships to emerging artists all over India.
-The foundation is working to support and provide a platform for the community of artists, so that new, young artists get visibility and patronage for their art, and senior artists can guide them through their initial years of struggle.
+PDAF awards fellowships to emerging artists in India.
+The foundation provides resources for artists, offering visibility and patronage to younger artists while enabling senior artists to offer guidance.

 In 2014, the PDAF launched a new initiative, the Emerging Artist Reward Scheme, which is a contest for artists registered with the PDAF.
 Through this, the PDAF will give out Gold, Silver, and Bronze awards to artists at the state level and at the all-India level, across six different categories of art i.e.; Painting, Sculpture, Ceramics, Printmaking, Installation and Photography.
 The overall winners of the contest will win a sponsored solo show at a leading art gallery in Mumbai.